 Outdoor Warning Sirens & Severe Weather

 Outdoor warning sirens are considered an outdoor warning system that prompts anyone outdoors to seek shelter.
-Outdoor warning sirens are not intended for citizens indoors; rather, the Waukee Fire Department recommends citizens utilize a weather radio and tune into their local news channel for up-to-date weather information.
+Outdoor warning sirens are not intended for citizens indoors; rather, the Waukee Fire Department recommends citizens utilize a weather radio, tune into their local news channel for up-to-date weather information and/or utilize a weather alert app on a mobile device.

 The City of Waukee shares the same outdoor warning siren criteria that our neighboring cities use.
 Outdoor Warning Sirens will be activated by Westcom Communications for any Tornado Warning that is in the Waukee Fire Department’s response district when: